 Ramping ourselves up for the coming months where we have several technical packages coming back in after gaining a series of planning approvals, we’re asked by one of our clients – ‘is it needed to be designing details after planning?
 And what does it mean?’.

 Working out details requires a certain patience, dedication and skill and at Vita, we respect and recognise the importance of thorough and considered detailing packages.
-No matter how strong the concept design, we have a great belief that the project will sink or swim based on the quality of it’s detailing.
+No matter how strong the concept design, we have a great belief that the project will sink or swim based on the quality of its detailing.
 If executed correctly, the building will look effortlessly sleek.
-However, the process to achieve such a feeling, however, is certainly not effortless.
+However, the process to achieve such a feeling is certainly not effortless.

-We thought we’d delve into this a little for you to understand what we do, and why we do it.
+We thought we’d delve into this a little to help you understand architectural detailing, what we do with it, and why we do it.